Principle Investigator

 Postdoctoral Researcher

 Stephan researches mutation rates of all sorts, and is interested in the causes and consequences of mutation rate variation.
 Interests include the biology of aging, the mutagenicity of CRISPR, and the mutation rate of organisms with small genomes.
-Stephan shares a fundamental interest in the rate of variation increase in biological systems, and wishes to better understand the physics of organisms which have evolved lower rates of variance accumulation over time.
+Stephan shares a fundamental interest in the rate of variation increase in biological systems.
+He wishes to understand better the physics of organisms that have evolved lower rates of variance accumulation over time.

 Peyman Fahimi